Section Five

 As adapted for health research and then for healthcare practice, “ethnographic interviewing” has come to refer to conversations that do not include participant-observation (see Dowdy, 2000) but that do retain the ethnographer’s desire to understand people’s experiences and interpretations of their own lives.
 Many discussions of ethnographic interviewing place it in larger contexts such as qualitative research methods or focus on the “dispositions” that “underpin” ethnographic interviewing for health-related topics: “humility, a readiness to revise core assumptions…, attentiveness to context, relationality, [and] openness to complexity” (Trundle et al., 2024), among others.

-In early childhood education and speech-language pathology, ethnographic interviewing procedures are recommended for many types of situations, primarily in seeking to understand a child’s world as part of understanding their developing language and other abilities.
+In early childhood education and speech-language pathology, ethnographic interviewing procedures are recommended for many types of situations, primarily in seeking to understand a child’s world as part of understanding their developing language and other abilities and then potentially identifying clinical goals with their families.
 The approach has also been described using a streamlined set of relatively specific principles and question types that can be taught, learned (see Brown, 2017; Brown & Woods, 2011), and adapted to many clinical situations.
 Box 18.1 provides a few selected examples.

 Box 18.1.
 Selected Basic Principles and Questions for Ethnographic Interviewing (see Brown, 2017; Westby, 1990; Westby et al., 2003)